zjumsj/MultiResolutionDeferredNeuralLighting/README.md

 # A Multi-Resolution Network Architecture for Deferred Neural Lighting
+> Shengjie Ma, Hongzhi Wu, Zhong Ren, Kun Zhou <br />
+> CASA 2022

 Tensorflow implementation of paper *A Multi-Resolution Network Architecture for Deferred Neural Lighting* which is comming soon in CASA 2022.

 ![teaser](./fig/total2_casa.png)
 [Supplemantary video](https://zjumsj.github.io/MRNDNL.github.io/)

 Our method considerably improves the high-frequency details as well as temporal stability in rendering animation in neural relighting.
 The code is partially based on [DeferredNeuralLighting](https://github.com/msraig/DeferredNeuralLighting) and we refer to their method as *baseline*.

+If you have any questions, please email 21821065@zju.edu.cn.

 ## Setup